MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 We define an "HTTP-based protocol" as one that involves connecting to an "http:" or "https:" URL.
-When implementing an HTTP-based protocol, clients that use HTTPSSVC for HTTP SHOULD also use it for this URL.
-For example, clients that support HTTPSSVC and implement the altered {{!WebSocket=RFC6455}} opening handshake from {{!FETCH}} SHOULD use HTTPSSVC for the `requestURL`.
+When implementing an HTTP-based protocol, clients that use HTTPS RRs for HTTP SHOULD also use it for this URL.
+For example, clients that support HTTPS RRs and implement the altered {{!WebSocket=RFC6455}} opening handshake from {{!FETCH}} SHOULD use HTTPS RRs for the `requestURL`.

 An HTTP-based protocol MAY define its own SVCB mapping.
-Such mappings MAY be defined to take precedence over HTTPSSVC.
+Such mappings MAY be defined to take precedence over HTTPS RRs.

-# SVCB/HTTPSSVC parameter for ECH configuration {#echconfig}
+# SVCB/HTTPS RR parameter for ECH configuration {#echconfig}

 The SVCB "echconfig" parameter is defined for conveying the ECH configuration of an alternative service.